 I just finished reworking a core setpiece late in Hunter Healer King 3 and am now writing the bridge from that into another pre-written scene.
 This part below (slightly censored for spoilers) was part of the prewritten scene, but no longer fit in for continuity reasons.

-Continue reading “Friday Fragments”Category: Steampunk
+Continue reading “Friday Fragments”Friday Fragments

 A conversation elsewhere reminded me that Whisper’s raw transcriptions of dictation can be a bit…alarming, so I am showing three versions of a text chunk below.
 This demonstrates my dictation workflow but in reverse order.
 For clarity, the first thing you will see is my final-ish draft, followed by what I was working from: Claude’s cleanup of a Whisper transcription, using the commands I’ve shown in the past.
 The last thing you’ll see is what Claude was working from: Whisper’s transcription of an audio file I dictated.